 How To Find Safe Drinking Water For Your Horse

-If you’ve ever taken your horse out on the road, you may have noticed that they can be very picky about their water.
-Horses use their sense of smell to determine if water may be contaminated, stagnant, or even just doesn’t taste like home.
-Even with a nose for clean water, though, your horse can still be affected by waterborne pathogens and parasites.
+If you have ever taken your horse out on the road, you may have noticed that they can be very picky about their water.
+Horses use their sense of smell to determine if water may be contaminated, stagnant, or simply different from what they drink at home.
+Even with a strong instinct for clean water, though, horses can still be affected by waterborne pathogens and parasites.
+Supporting your horse’s health with proper hydration and preventive care, including regular parasite control products found in the Horse Dewormers category, can help reduce the risk of illness.

 Well Water Safety

-If your barn uses well water, it’s likely a clean, safe source of water for your horse’s tank.
-It is possible for well water to get contaminated by runoff from fields that contain pesticides, manure piles, or septic tank.
+If your barn uses well water, it is often a clean and safe source of drinking water for your horse’s tank.
+However, well water can become contaminated by runoff from fields that contain pesticides, manure piles, or septic systems.

-You should have your well water tested annually, as well as any time you notice signs of potential contamination including unusual odor, color, or if your horse suddenly refuses to drink it.
+You should have your well water tested annually, as well as any time you notice signs of potential contamination, including unusual odor or color, or if your horse suddenly refuses to drink it.

-Well water has a higher mineral content than tap water, giving it a distinct taste.
-A horse that normally drinks well water may suffer an upset stomach if they drink tap water, or may refuse to drink tap water at all.
-The opposite is also true, so if you travel with your horse, consider bringing water from home or using flavorful additives like apple juice to encourage them to stay hydrated.
+Well water usually has a higher mineral content than tap water, which gives it a distinct taste.
+A horse that normally drinks well water may develop an upset stomach if they suddenly drink tap water, or they may refuse to drink it at all.
+The opposite can also happen.
+If you travel with your horse, consider bringing water from home or using small amounts of flavorful additives such as apple juice to encourage them to stay hydrated.

 Safe Natural Water Sources

-Your horse can also drink from safe water sources in the pasture or on the trail.
-Not all natural water sources are safe, though.
+Your horse may also drink from natural water sources in the pasture or on the trail.
+Not all natural water sources are safe, so it is important to evaluate them carefully.

-Avoid any natural water sources with visible blue-green algae.
+Avoid natural water sources that contain visible blue-green algae.
 Algae can produce cyanotoxins, which can be fatal to horses if consumed.
-Algae can look like a layer of paint floating on the surface of the water, or it may make the water look murky.
+Algae may look like a layer of paint floating on the surface of the water or may give the water a cloudy or murky appearance.

-Moving streams are safer than stagnant ponds, but can still be contaminated by the wildlife that drink from them.
-Wild animals that swim, drink from, and defecate near a body of water may leave behind harmful pathogens like leptospira, salmonella, listeria, and E.coli, as well as parasites that cause EPM.
+Moving streams are generally safer than stagnant ponds, but they can still become contaminated by wildlife that drink from them.
+Wild animals that swim, drink from, and defecate near a body of water may leave behind harmful pathogens, such as:

 Purifying Your Horse’s Water

-Whether your horse drinks from unknown water sources or not, it’s always a good idea to deworm regularly, as they can pick up parasites from water or from the soil when they’re grazing.
+Whether your horse drinks from unknown water sources or not, it is always a good idea to maintain a regular parasite control routine.
+Products available in the Horse Dewormers category can help support your horse’s health by reducing the risk of parasite exposure from contaminated water or soil during grazing.